Cross-Disciplinary Scholarly Research

 What are the Four Virtues of the Qian Hexagram?+

-Yuan (Originating/Spring), Heng (Growing/Summer), Li (Sharing/Autumn), Zhen (Persevering/Winter) — a complete value-creation closed loop modeled after natural seasonal cycles, representing the full leadership lifecycle from inception through harvest to resilient endurance.
+Yuan (Originating/Spring), Heng (Growing/Summer), Li (Sharing/Autumn), Zhen (Persevering/Winter) — a seasonal way to describe leadership, value creation, and long-term endurance.

 ABOUT THE AUTHOR